Many executives ask me: “Should I post a copy of my resume directly on my LinkedIn profile?”.

 - Grew annual revenue from $10M to $14M in 3 years

 - Grew annual revenue 40% in 3 years

 ➡️ Readers could pass you up as a potential candidate if the single, stagnant resume doesn’t address unique needs – even if you are completely qualified.

 Why risk sharing a resume that might miss the mark?

 Resumes are most successful when they are customized for each unique opportunity.
 A static resume on your LinkedIn profile could do more harm than good.
 If a decision maker comes across it and finds content that doesn’t align with their unique business needs – or use similar industry speak, or touch on exact role requirements – they may not be able to see your value.

 Writing a strong profile to attract the right readers and recruiters is step #1.
 Step #2 is tailoring your resume for any opportunities that recruiters contact you about and giving it to them when asked.

 ➡️ Finally, if someone reads your resume and moves on without you knowing it – this is a missed opportunity to create a connection or conversation.

 A resume posted on your profile may be read by dozens or hundreds of people over a period of a time.
 Who exactly has read it may never be known.

-Looking to take your executive resume and LinkedIn profile to the next level to land your next job faster and increase your earning power?
+Looking to take your executive resume or job search to the next level to land your next job faster and increase your earning power?
+I can help!
 Visit me online at: www.CareerImpressions.ca to learn more about my award-winning resume writing, LinkedIn writing, and job search strategies for top professionals and executives located across Canada and the USA.